Balasubramanian-pg/Fabric-Data-Engineering-Projects/Chapter 3 - Advanced Analytics & AI/11 Data Activator.md

 # Using Data Activator in Microsoft Fabric

-> [!CAUTION]
+> [!IMPORTANT]
-> This is a caution about irreversible actions.

-> **IMPORTANT**: This exercise is deprecated and will be removed or updated soon.
+> This exercise is deprecated and will be removed or updated soon.
 The instructions may no longer be accurate, and the exercise is unsupported.

 ## Overview
 Data Activator in Microsoft Fabric enables automated actions based on real-time data changes.
 This lab will guide you through: